-JPIICS has adopted the following policy in the case that a parent determines that their child should require the application of sunscreen during school hours and/or school events.
+In accordance with ORC 3313.713 (HB 49, eff.
+9/29/2017): JPIICS has adopted the following policy in the case that a parent determines that their child should require the application of sunscreen during school hours and/or school events.
 The parent/guardian should send written permission for his/her child to possess and self-apply non-prescription sunscreen while at school during a specified field trip, or event (ie Fun and Field Day, Walk-a-thon).
-The note should include that at student is able to safely apply (how, when and frequency of reapplication).
+The note should include that a student is able to safely apply (how, when and frequency of reapplication).
 Parents should also instruct their child/children that he/she will not be allowed to share sunscreen, which the parent(s) have provided, with any other students.
 Siblings are allowed to share the same sunscreen and should be listed on the written permission.
 The sunscreen bottle needs to be labeled with the student/family name and placed in a bag with the written permission.
 It is recommended that one child in the family be designated to be responsible for the sunscreen throughout the day.
 The sunscreen will be sent home at the end of the day.